sjvermeu/sjvermeu.github.io/content/2022/09/sustainability_in_it.md

 certain curve, such as higher demand during the day and lower at night.
-Larger platforms use this curve to schedule appropriate workload (like running heavy batch workload at night while keeping the systems available for operational workload at day) so that the resources are more optimally used.
+Larger platforms use this curve to schedule appropriate workload (like running heavy batch workload at night while keeping the systems available for operational workload during the day) so that the resources are more optimally used.

 By addressing workload management and aligning power management, companies can improve their power usage by reducing active systems when there are less